bixycler/UniinfoNotes/pages/Workspace.md

 				  id:: 674571bb-ea17-4635-9158-d5c81381ab86
 					- Ported some utils from `_base.js`.
 				- `DocRaptor.js`
+				  The client to DocRaptor PDF converter
 					- Each instance `DocRaptor()` holds a separate configuration (`name`, `production`) conversion to PDF.
 				- `markdown-converter.js`
+					- `normalizeMardown(md, options...)` converts from Logseq markdown to common Markdown as return value.
 			- ((66602f68-e23f-4b24-921e-b1a9fc0cc731)) the [rabbit hole](((6735b189-a8b7-4ff3-b42a-c59f38a8334e))) of endless bugs and modifications
 		- ...